Search

 In this setup, each Hyper-V node is equipped with 5x NVMe drives passed through to the StarWind Controller Virtual Machine (CVM).
 Inside the CVM, the drives are assembled into an MDRAID5 array.
 On top of this array, two StarWind High Availability (HA) devices are created, ensuring data replication and continuous availability.
 StarWind NVMe-oF Initiator, chosen due to the lack of a native Microsoft NVMe-oF initiator (Microsoft is expected to introduce support for NVMe-oF in Windows Server 2025 but with TCP support only), connects these devices to the nodes.
 Cluster Shared Volumes (CSVs) are then created on these connected devices.

-Microsoft Storage Spaces Direct over TCP scenario – Mirror-accelerated parity:
+Microsoft Storage Spaces Direct over TCP scenario – Nested mirror-accelerated parity:

-This scenario tested two configurations of S2D, focusing on a mirror-accelerated parity workload, providing the optimal balance between performance and capacity efficiency:
+This scenario tested two configurations of S2D, focusing on a Nested mirror-accelerated parity that provides the optimal balance between performance and capacity efficiency:

 • Workload placed in the mirror tier: Maximizes performance by keeping data in the faster mirror tier.